EDA-202320-SEC13-G10/ISIS1225-SampleConflicts/README.md

 1. Student No. 1 Name, Student No. 1 Uniandes Email, Student No. 1 owned functionality.
 1. Student No. 2 Name, Student No. 2 Uniandes Email, Student No. 2 owned functionality.
-1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.
+1. Mauricio Martínez, m.martinezu@uniandes.edu.co, Est 3

 [Back to top](#sample-conflicts)